-Publicize, increase and evaluate departmental goals for research outcomes for Data should be gathered annually on the current Deans & VPR Annual Each department reports on goals for funded or national In 2015 this data is not yet collected by the VPR.
-A system for collection is needed. faculty and students according to the size of the support for research and level scholarly impact consistent workload commitment and investment. scholarly activity from state dollars. with department's Faculty Activity Plans
+Publicize, increase and Data should be Deans & VPR Annual Each department In 2015 this data is not yet collected by evaluate departmental goals gathered annually reports on goals for the VPR.
+A system for collection is for research outcomes for on the current funded or national needed. faculty and students support for level scholarly according to the size of the research and impact consistent workload commitment and scholarly activity with department's investment. from state dollars.
+Faculty Activity Plans